Tunisia to pay 'ideal' fans after chainsaw arrest

 It is not Esperance's first such punishment; Caf forced the team, nicknamed the Blood and Gold, to play two Champions League matches behind closed doors last season following violence in a match against Tunisian rivals Etoile Sportive Sahel.

-With official fan groups playing an integral part in organising the match-day experience in Tunisia, it is hoped that engaging multiple parties will foster a sense a shared responsibility.
+With official fan groups playing an integral part in organising the matchday experience in Tunisia, it is hoped that engaging multiple parties will foster a sense a shared responsibility.

 As part of its plan, the FTF says it is also working with local authorities to improve e-tickets sales and also investigating the use of private security to replace current in-house stewarding systems.